jg-rp/liquidscript/docs/docs/environment.md

 ### HTML safe strings

-You can explicitly mark a string a _safe_ by wrapping it in an instance of [`HTMLSafeString`](./api/classes/HTMLSafeString.md).
+You can explicitly mark a string as _safe_ by wrapping it in an instance of [`HTMLSafeString`](./api/classes/HTMLSafeString.md).
 Safe strings are not escaped prior to output (either they are trusted or have already been escaped).

 ```js
 import { Environment, HTMLSafeString } from "liquidscript";